Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Solution in each region

 \subsection{Half-infinite piezoelectric substrate}

-In general, the analytical solutions for this case ($z<0$) are either unavailable or intractable mainly because the system intrinsically lacks rotational symmetry.
-Since our model ignores mechanical degrees of freedom in the conductor, the electromagnetic field inside the piezoelectric substrate affects the conducting slabs only via the boundary conditions, i.e., the amplitudes of the electric and magnetic fields at $z=-0$.
+In general, the analytical solutions for $z<0$ are either unavailable or intractable mainly because the piezoelectricity intrinsically lacks rotational symmetry.
+Since our model ignores mechanical deformation of the conducting layer, the electromagnetic field inside the piezoelectric substrate affects the conducting layer only \textit{via} the boundary conditions, \textit{i.e.,} the amplitudes of the electric and magnetic fields at $z=-0$.
 Taking advantage of this, we merely outline the framework of the numerical calculation here, avoiding the actual evaluation of the electromagnetic field and treating their interface values as input parameters in the later analysis.